sudharsanbaskaran09-eng/aws-solutions-architect-projects/project-09-CI-CD-Pipeline/README.md

 This project demonstrates how to build a simpl atic website without any manual steps.

-1. Code is pushed to GitHub
-2. CodePipeline detects the change
 3. Pipeline triggers automatically
 4. Files are deployed to S3 bucket
 5. Website updates instantly